tunel-apps/tunel/apps/_library/singularity-socket-code-server.md

 > app.sh

-This app uses the singularity launcher and the following script:
+This app uses the singularity launcher by default.

 ```bash
 {% raw %}#!/bin/bash